KyngK/bestmcthing/README.md

 # bestmcthing
 A small collaborative project, inspired by [this](https://www.youtube.com/watch?v=ALy6e7GbDRQ) video by Tom Scott, in an attempt to find the best Minecraft thing.

+Quick disclaimer: All the code in this repository is... kinda bad.
+This was all sort of just thrown together in an attempt to make it as fast as we could, which may or may not have been a good idea.
+Anyways, if you end up on r/eyebleach after reading this, don't say I didn't warn you (:

 ## Scraping
 The following information was grabbed from the [Minecraft Fandom](https://minecraft.fandom.com) with [pymediawiki](https://github.com/barrust/mediawiki):
 - Title